Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 Repair vs. Replacement

 Repairs make sense for isolated damage on relatively young roofs with solid decking.
-Consider replacement when leaks are recurring, shingles have widespread granule loss/curling, decking has soft spots, or storm damage is extensive.
+Consider replacement when leaks recur, shingles show widespread granule loss/curling, decking has soft spots, or storm damage is extensive.
 If you’re within a few years of end-of-life, replacement often costs less than chasing repairs.
+For real-world examples of clean tear-off and code-compliant installs, see our Pearl River case study and installations in the gallery.

 FAQ